 Compassion is also the key to improving your relationships with others too.

 In our healing session together, my client’s Third Eye Chakra was blocked in this situation with her parents.
 She can’t see the reality of the situation.
 She is blinded by her past beliefs and experiences to ever have a healthy relationship with them.
-The reality which she cannot see, is that it is not her parents who hold her back, but it is her own stories that keep her from living a life of her dreams.
+The reality which she cannot see is that it is not her parents who hold her back, but it is her own stories that keep her from living a life of her dreams.
 Those stories may have been theirs once, but she has now adopted them as her own beliefs about her self.
 She hasn’t felt good enough to them for a long time, but that isn’t what holds her back.
-It’s the fact that she doesn’t think she is good enough to anybody.
+It’s the fact that she doesn’t think she is good enough for anybody.

 We have some work to do together to get her to a place where she feels worthy of living a life she wants.
 But as we work on her relationship with herself, we’ll also be working on her relationship with her parents.
 She is quick to tell me, “I’m not ready to let go, they have hurt me so much.”
 And I don’t ask her to do anything she isn’t ready to do yet.
 She has many many years of unlearning behaviours and beliefs she has formed.
 I do ask her to do one thing though.
 Next time she thinks about them, rather than allowing herself to get into a state of anger, shift into a state of compassion.
 “Place your hand on your heart and breathe,” I explain this as a simple way to feel compassion.
 For a moment, allow yourself to receive love.

-It’s difficult to be angry at someone when you are feeling love.
+It’s difficult to be angry at someone when you are feeling the love.
 By shifting her thoughts to be fuelled by compassion rather than anger, she is taking her power back.
 She is taking responsibility for how she wants to feel, rather than letting an old belief or behaviour control the situation.
 Choosing to feel and think in a way that serves us isn’t easy and it’s going to take some time to practice.
 But she’s worth it, and so are you.

 In love and light